xpl/wyg/README.md

   originalSize: { width: ..., height: ... } }
 ```

-This is then feeded to the media rendering facility (`renderMedia`), which processes those definitions, producing DOM elements:
+This is then feeded to the media rendering facility, which processes those definitions, producing DOM elements:

 ```javascript
 this.renderMedia (def) // produces DOM element from that definition